 Twins Minor League Relief Pitcher of the Month - June

-However, here are my choices for the Top 5 Twins Minor League Relief Pitchers in June:
+Let’s get to the list.
+Here are my choices for the Top 5 Twins Minor League Relief Pitchers in June (starting with three Honorable Mentions):

 And the Twins Minor League Relief Pitcher of the Month is:

 So what do you think?
-Ive listed five relievers here that deserve be recognized for their terrific performances this past month.
+I’ve listed several relievers here that deserve be recognized for their terrific performances this past month.
 Who would your choice be?
 How would you rank these guys (and feel free to include others)?

-Be sure to check back later for the Twins Minor League Hitter of the Month of June.
+Be sure to check back later for the Twins Minor League Starting Pitcher and Hitter of the Month of June.